remnrem/luna-doc/docs/luna/args.md

 ```

 where the format is a series of `|`-delimited labels, with the first
-being the _primary_ alias, or _canonical channel label_..
-That is,
+being the _primary_ alias, or _canonical channel label_.
-all subsequent terms are remapped to the primary alias in output
-(i.e. `C3`).
 When specifying channels, one can either use the
 original EDF terms (e.g. `C3-M1`) _or_ the primary alias (`C3`).
 That
-is, even if an EDF in this project only has a channel `C3-M1`, it will
+is, even if the EDF only has a channel `C3-M1`, it will
 still be included in any analysis that requires `C3`.
 Similarly, in
 all output (including new EDFs generated via the
 [`WRITE`](../ref/outputs.md#write) command), the canonical channel
-labels (_primary aliases_) will be swapped in whenever needed.
-(It is
+labels (_primary aliases_) will be swapped in whenever needed (i.e. to `C3` here).
+It is
 not necessary that the canonical form exists in _any_ of the project's
-EDFs: it could be an entirely new label you wish to apply to this
+EDFs: it could be an new label you wish to apply to this
-group of differently-named but otherwise identical channels.)
+group of differently-named but otherwise identical channels.

 !!!
 Note
     Because most shell scripts interpret `|` as a special control character (pipe), we
-    had to use quotes when specifying the `alias` on the command line above, i.e. `alias="C3|C3-M1|C3-A1"`.
+    use quotes when specifying `alias` on the command line, i.e. `alias="C3|C3-M1|C3-A1"`.
 This
-    also implies that channel names should not contain `|` characters in.
+    also implies that channel names should not contain `|` characters.

 ### Remapping annotations

 The `remap` option operates in the same way as the `alias` option, except for annotation labels instead of channel names.

-For example, to change any annotation `REMS` to `REM`, add the following:
+For example, to change an annotation `REMS` to `REM`, add the following:
 ```
 luna s.lst remap="REM|REMS" < cmd.txt
 ```
 As with [aliases](#aliases), you can specify multiple, `|`-delimited remappings, i.e. in a many-to-one fashion.
 Likewise, you
 can put these in a [parameter file](#parameter-files) rather than write these out on the command line.
 This will also be easier if
-you annotations have spaces and special characters.
-Note, you'll still need to use quotes if the labels have spaces: e.g.
+you annotations have spaces and special characters; you'll still need to use quotes if the labels have spaces: e.g.
 ```
 remap      REM|REMS|"REM Sleep"|"Rapid eye movement sleep"
 ```